 Serilog is the default logging provider configured in the Host.
-This comes with many sinks that can be configured for many use cases.
+This comes with a large number of sinks that can be configured for many use cases.
 For more information, see: https://github.com/serilog/serilog/wiki/Provided-Sinks.

 By default, a single file sink is configured.